kidninja23/RollAndTrack/README.md

 purchase power ups, and move closer to victory.
 Players can play against an AI or up to 5 additional online players.

-**Current main version does not have tracking of variables implemented.
-Switching to using EnvironmentObjects for tracking the values.**